What’s Hot: The Weber Q1200 grills just like a big grill but in a much smaller package.

 - Attach lid by inserting cotter pins and bolts in hinge holes

-- Insert the thermometer into the lid and secure with wing nut
+- Insert the thermometer into the lid and secure it with a wing nut

 Weber Q1200 Accessories